Frequently Asked Questions

 Do you pay fees and any maintenance grants?

-In England we pay GDL and LPC fees and maintenance grants to graduates who have accepted a training contract with us, prior to starting law school.
+In England we pay GDL and/or LPC fees and maintenance grants to graduates who have accepted a training contract with us, prior to starting law school.
 In Scotland we pay fees for PEAT1 and provide a maintenance grant.
 In Northern Ireland we pay fees for the IPLS and GSPLS.
 The level of sponsorship offered is reviewed on a regular basis in order to ensure it remains competitive.
 Please note that funding is not available for courses already completed by you at the time of our offer of a Training Contract.

 Do you mind where I study?

 We have an exclusive relationship with the University of Law and all our future funded trainees will be required to study the LPC at one of the specified branches.
-Under the agreement, the University of Law in order to receive sponsorship from us.
-You can choose any of the following locations: Birmingham, Leeds, London (Moorgate) and Manchester.
+Under the agreement, the University of Law is also our preferred provider for the Graduate Diploma in Law (GDL).
 Scottish candidates are welcome to study towards the Diploma at any approved institution.
 We do still accept applications from candidates who have self-funded their law school studies through other recognised providers.

 What LPC electives should I study?